trozware/troznet/content/post/2019/swiftui-for-mac-2.md

     }
 ```

-And since I realised that I would want to check or un-check these based on the current settings, I added IBOutlets for each of these menu items too.
+And since I realized that I would want to check or un-check these based on the current settings, I added IBOutlets for each of these menu items too.
 As a side note, I love how Xcode is now clever enough to decide whether to add an IBOutlet or an IBAction depending on where in the file you Control-drag to.

 ## Using a Property Wrapper